Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 6. Not filling it to capacity

-Of course, for the last point to be true, you need to load up your machine fully to get your money's worth.
+Of course, for the last point to be true, you need to load up your machine fully to get your money's worth, Ashley advises.

-Ash explains: "Dishwashers are very water efficient compared to washing by hand in the sink, but to get maximum efficiency you really need to wait til it's completely full."
+"Dishwashers are very water-efficient compared with washing by hand in the sink, but to get maximum efficiency you really need to wait till your dishwasher is completely full.

 We've all been there.
 You're in a rush so you pop that wooden chopping board or those posh wine glasses into the dishwasher.
 You know it should be hand-washed but life's too short and there's too much to do.

-You may save some time then and there but the bad news is you'll probably need a new board and glasses down the track.
-Wood can fade and split in hot water, and delicate stemware can scratch or break against other items inside.
-That's the price for living life on the edge.
+You may save some time then and there, but the bad news is you'll probably need a new board and glasses down the track.
+Wood can fade and split in hot water, and delicate stemware can get scratched or broken against other items inside.

-"Your dishwasher's a pretty harsh environment with lots of water, heat, and high alkalinity, and it can do a lot of damage to non-dishwasher safe items," says Ash.
-To help you sort the safe items from the not-so-safe, check out our extensive dishwasher master list.
+"Your dishwasher's a pretty harsh environment with lots of water, heat and high alkalinity, and it can do a lot of damage to non-dishwasher-safe items," says Ashley.

-Delicate glassware can scratch or break against other items in the wash.
+Delicate glassware can get scratched or broken against other items in the wash.

 8. Overloading the unit

 Or not.
-Ash – who obviously isn't as wild or lazy as some of us – says it's more efficient to stack things sensibly to get a deeper, more dependable wash every time.
-Ensure water can reach every surface and don't just pile items on top of each other and pray.
+Ashley – who obviously isn't as wild or lazy as some of us – says it's more efficient to stack things sensibly to get a deeper, more dependable wash every time.
+Make sure water can reach every surface and don't just pile items on top of each other and hope for the best.

 9. Not using rinse aid

 Turns out rinse aid isn't just a second soap that comes in a smaller, more expensive bottle.
-Who knew?!
-Well, Ash apparently, and he explains it's key for cleaner, drier dishes.
+Who knew?
+Ashley, apparently, and he explains it's key for cleaner, drier dishes.

-Luckily for us, many detergents already contain rinse aid, but if yours doesn't, try topping up the rinse aid reservoir next wash.
+Luckily for us, many detergents already contain rinse aid, but if yours doesn't, top up the rinse aid reservoir next wash.

-10. Shutting the door when not in use
+10. Shutting the door when it's not in use

-You may not have known this is a sin, but it makes sense.
-Ash advises leaving your dishwasher door slightly ajar between washes for a number of reasons.
+You may not have known this is a no-no, but it makes sense.
+Ashley advises leaving your dishwasher door slightly ajar between washes for a number of reasons.

-"Like your washing machine, your dishwasher is a wet environment and its rubber door seals are a little delicate," says Ash.
+"Like your washing machine, your dishwasher is a wet environment and its rubber door seals are a little delicate," he says.